 Learn how to edit video in this project-based introduction to both the aesthetic and technical aspects of video editing.

-Premiere Pro CC 2017 Essential Training: The Basics with Ashley Kennedy
+Premiere Pro 2020 Essential Training with Ashley Kennedy

-Final Cut Pro X 10.3 and 10.4 Essential Training with Ashley Kennedy
+Final Cut Pro X 10.4.9 Essential Training with Nick Harauz

 Introduction to Video Dialogue Editing with Ashley Kennedy